swiggy-2022-bootcamp/cdp-team2/Reward/README.md

 This microservice handles all the operations related to reward associated with a customer.

 1. **Rest API Endpoints** available: <br>
-   i. `/reward/v1/healthcheck`
+   i.
+GET `/reward/v1/healthcheck`

    - Checks the health of the given microservice.
    - Returns the json stating the status of the service.
    - In case of internal error, http error is sent with `internal error message` and HTTP Response code 500 is set. <br>

-   ii. `/reward/v1/reward/{customerId}`
+   ii.
+POST `/reward/v1/reward`

    - Allows user with role **admin** to give the reward for a given a customer.
-   - Path Parameter - customerId is required
-   - Request Body - Description of type String and reward points of type int are required.
+   - Request Body - CustomerId of type string, Description of type String and reward points of type int are required.
    - Returns - HTTP StatusCode `200 OK`
    - This API adds the reward given by admin to the given customer reward total balance. <br>